mnsami/minasami.com/_pages/about.md

 image: /assets/portfolio.png
 ---

-## About Me
+# About Me - Software Engineer & Mentor

-Hello, I'm Mina, a seasoned software engineer with a passion for creating innovative and efficient solutions.
+Hello, I'm **Mina Nabil Sami**, a seasoned software engineer with a passion for creating innovative and efficient solutions.
 With over 16 years of experience in the ever-evolving world of software development.

+## My Technical Expertise

 My journey in software engineering has taken me through various technologies and domains.
 I'm a PHP expert, well-versed in Symfony, Laravel, and the powerful Doctrine ORM.
 Over 16 years, I've crafted numerous RESTful APIs, catering to both internal and customer-facing needs.